meb-team/MICROSTORE_MetaT-MetaB_Monjot_2023/README-EN.md

 ## DATA

 The paired end reads (R1 and R2) are placed in a directory identified by the name of the corresponding amplicon: "AC" for example.
-These directories ("AC", "FO", etc.) are placed in the "reads" directory.
+These directories ("AC", "FO", etc.) are placed in the "reads" directory in "rawdata".

 	*******************************
 		Sampling nomenclature